sunwoo101/OOP-Assignment/part2/Questions.md

 Git reset allows you to reset the repository back to a specific commit.
 You can use git reset using the "git-reset" command.

 10. What is the difference between git revert and git reset?<br>
-Git revert undoes a change and removes it.
-Git reset goes back to the commit so you can edit the mistakes.
+Git reset goes back to a previous commit and git revert undoes changes as a new commit.

 11. True or False: It is okay to commit broken code to the main branch.<br>
 False